Lall-091/sql-docs/docs/integration-services/import-export-data/connect-to-a-flat-file-data-source-sql-server-import-and-export-wizard.md

 After you choose options in the **Suggest Column Types** dialog box and click **OK**, the wizard may change the data types of some of the columns.

-The following screen shot shows that, after you click **Suggest types**, the wizard has recognized that the **id** column in the data source is in fact a number and not a text string, and has changed the data type of the column from a string to an integer.
+The following screenshot shows that, after you click **Suggest types**, the wizard has recognized that the **id** column in the data source is in fact a number and not a text string, and has changed the data type of the column from a string to an integer.

 ![Flat file connection advanced after](../../integration-services/import-export-data/media/flat-file-connection-advanced-after.png)